JacobGlumby1/PHP_MVC_SocailPlatform/README.md

 # ITI-Projektet

-Database can be created from the migration.sql file. database configuration details.
+## Database can be created from the migration.sql file.

+database configuration details.

-  servername: 'localhost';
+- servername: 'localhost'.
-  username: 'root';
+- username: 'root'.
-  password: '';
+- password: ''.
-  dbname: 'jacso18';
+- dbname: 'jacso18'.

-Server can be started from the start_local_server file.
+### Server can be started from the start_local_server file.